tnbar/awesome-tensorial-neural-networks/README.md

 - Toolboxes of TNNs

 This is consistent with our survey paper.
-For more detail, you can refer to https://arxiv.org/pdf/2302.09019.pdf.
-And if you find this link or our paper useful, you can cite our paper in the following form:
+Please see https://arxiv.org/abs/2302.09019 for more details.
+And if you find this work helpful, you can cite this collection in the following form:

     @article{wang2023tensorsurvey,